ux3d/3DGlobalUnitySDK/README.md

 6. You are done with the installation.
 Next you have to match your scene to the autostereo display.

 ### Basic usage
 The plugin is written wo work with real life units. i.e. the eye separation is in meters and should correspond to the real life eye separation (roughly 6 centimeter).
 In addition the cameras field of view should match the real life field of view of the autostereo display.
-For a 24 inch display viewed at the otimal viewing distance of 70 centimeters this is roughly 13 degrees (when the display is in landscape orientation).
+For a 24 inch display viewed at the optimal viewing distance of 70 centimeters this is roughly 13 degrees (when the display is in landscape orientation).

+You can enable helper gizmos in the editor to help you match your scene to the autostereo display.
+This adds two blue spheres where the autostereo cameras will be placed and a green sphere showing you where the focus plane is (if it is enabled).

+The focus plane is the plane where the autostereo effect is null.
+Elements on this plane appear neither in front of nor behind the display.
+Additionally all camera movements caused by the head tracking are in relation to this plane (and not the main camera the script is attached to).